-Following is a list of positions for which federal, state, and local agencies hire people with criminal justice backgrounds.
-If you’re looking for actual job postings to which you may apply, visit the websites for individual organizations.
+The following is a list of positions for which federal, state, and local agencies hire people with criminal justice backgrounds.
+If you’re looking for actual job postings to which you may apply, visit the resources page for more information on individual organizations.
 This page merely offers descriptions of jobs for which a CJ degree would prepare you.

 Under general supervision, the corrections counselor provides a variety of counseling services for the inmate population of a correctional facility.
 Positions may vary as to predominant job function or area of specialization from facility to facility.
 Areas of specialization include vocational counseling, substance abuse counseling and guidance for inmates on work release.
 A corrections counselor may perform related work as required.
 The corrections counselor typically